TocnoWamGovoriyYaNeHacer201145/lua-minus/README.md

 # What it adds
 Here are all the additions, not good, not bad.
 ```
-StuckLoop() // Don't add it to the code, there will be bad consequences
+// stuckloop() Don't add it to the code, there will be bad consequences
-RandomSymbols() // A copy of the RandomSymbols function that was in U#
+randomstring() // A copy of the RandomSymbols function that was in U#
 private name = "Ben" // private instead of local, and public instead of global
 func greet(name)
   print("Hello, " ..name)